simonlally/howler/README.md

 # Howler

 ### About
 [Check out the deployed app on Heroku!](https://howler-react.herokuapp.com/)  Please be patient as both the front and backend are hosted on Heroku and it may take a few minutes to initially load.
+If you receive an error from Heroku please refresh the page and the site should load.
 [Check out the repo for the backend here](https://github.com/simonlally/mongo-graphql).

 Howler is a social media platform where users post, like, and comment on "howls."
 The frontend is built with: [Reactjs](https://github.com/facebook/react), [Semantic-UI](https://github.com/Semantic-Org/Semantic-UI) for styling, and [GraphQL](https://github.com/graphql/graphql-js) to interface with the [Howler API](https://github.com/simonlally/mongo-graphql).
 Authentication is handled using a JWT stored in local storage.